 At RiverWoods, our residents often comment they wish they’d made the move sooner because life really is better in community.
 In addition to the services and amenities offered at every level, residents benefit from increased social opportunities.
-Research shows the importance of good relationships time and time again.
-With locations in Exeter, Manchester and Durham, there are a variety of options to choose from, and the RiverWoods Group is the largest family of CCRCs in northern New England.
+Research shows the importance of developing and keeping good relationships.
+With locations in Exeter, Manchester and Durham, there are a variety of options to choose from, and has the strong financial backing of the RiverWoods Group; the largest family of not-for-profit CCRCs in New Hampshire.